-It won’t be wrong if we say you write using your head, and you edit using your brain.
+It won’t be wrong to say you write using your head and edit using your brain.

 Edit The Piece After Taking A Break

-If you have written the document, the best practice is to at least take a break of 24 hours before proofreading it.
-When you are writing a piece, you are very close to it, and the chances are that you might not find any kind of flaw in it.
+If you have written the document, the best practice is to take a break of 24 hours before proofreading it.
+When you are writing a piece, you are very close to it, and the chances are that you might not find any flaw in it.

-Taking a gap between both the processes will help your mind to function as a proofreader.
+Taking a gap between both processes will help your mind to function as a proofreader.